EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Installing-and-configuring-a-fail-over-cluster.md

 1. Unblock the installation script, so that it can be executed without changing the execution policy.

+    *Important*: Replace **x** with the volume with 10 GB capacity, e.g., 1.

     ````powershell
     # Replace x with the volume with 10 GB capacity, e.g., 1
     Unblock-File C:\ClusterStorage\Volumex\Install-WindowsAdminCenterHA.ps1
     ````

 1. Install Windows Admin Center with high availability using the CSV with 10 GB capacity and the static address 10.1.1.34.

+    If you receive an error message running the script, restart VN1-SRV4 and try again.

     ````powershell
     $staticAddress = '10.1.1.34'